apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I also think about the results from ["Optimizers Qualitatively Alter Solutions And We Should Leverage This"](https://arxiv.org/pdf/2507.12224).
 What does using a ZO-posttrained model feel like?
 Better?
 Worse?
 It's worth a try.

-Also worth pondering, is ZO RL more or less suceptible to diversity collapse?
+Also worth pondering, is ZO RL more or less susceptible to diversity collapse?
 I would suspect less.
 The authors of some of these papers have stated in interviews that they suspect less also.
 In any case it's probably different in some qualitative way, and that makes it interesting.

 ### ZO and Momentum